xpmatteo/auto-cca/README.md

 # PROBLEMS AI

-Melee scenario:
- - half the units attack, half flee?!
- - it does not maximize dice
- - it does not order attacks so to maximize dice in case of retreat

  - it does not concentrate fire
  - it does not move troops together
  - it does not understand retreat and fire

-Akragas:
- - AI always plays light troops

 # TODO AI

-- score for a position depends on how many dice I can use to attack
+- score for a position should depend on how many dice I can use to attack
 - limit depth of exploration: try to ensure we evaluate multiple times the next moves rather than going too far down

 - the evaluation of a position is done on a single roll of dice